 Check-ups before travelling.

-If you are able to have check-ups (as in face-to-face appointments) now is a good time as any to get them done.
+If you are able to have check-ups (as in face-to-face appointments) now is as good as time as any to get them done.
 Or if you are in lockdown, make a whole lot of bookings to get all those check-ups done and dusted.

 I'm talking -